 In the case of the OCC proposals, Users of a specific OCC route (the combination of a qualifying NTS Exit Point and nominated NTS Entry Point will, in aggregate, incur an Annual OCC Fee equivalent to the cost of building and maintaining a bypass pipeline, independent of the quantity of gas flowed from the NTS Entry Point to the NTS Exit Point (to be charged monthly or annually).
 This is not included within Modification Proposal 0678I.

 The OCC proposals do not include a distance cap i.e. there are no exclusions based on distance in relation to gaining access to the OCC.
-This is not the case with Modification Proposal 678I where a maximum distance between the Entry and Exit points of 0km is a condition of use
+This is not the case with Modification Proposal 0678I where a maximum distance between the Entry and Exit points of 0km is a condition of use.

 The OCC and Wheeling services are not available to DN offtakes or storage points, which is a continuation of the current rules.
 The Proposers believe that only those offtakes where gas is “consumed” and cannot be traded should qualify for NOC, which excludes DN offtakes and storage points.

 Workgroup discussed whether this would exclude IPs.